Overview

 previous, current, next and last page numbers, respectively.
 The

-field indicates the total number of resources across all
+total field indicates the total number of resources across all

 pages.
-Paging can be disabled by setting ?limit
+Paging can be disabled by setting ?limit to none, in which

 case everything will be returned in a single response.

-For example, to retrieve page 3 of /api/v1/results
+For example, to retrieve page 3 of /api/v1/results when asking for

 25 results per page, use the following cURL command: